FJNWA Board Members

 Thái Nguyễn is a passionate community leader and advocate advancing food justice, sustainable agriculture, and community resilience.
 As a Vietnamese refugee and formerly unhoused youth, she brings lived experience and professional expertise in marketing and advocacy to her work.
 In 2019, Thái founded a grassroots nonprofit to expand equitable food access and uplift under-resourced communities.
 She continues to drive systemic change through active service on local, regional, and national boards and advisory committees.

-Recruitment for new FJNWA Board members will begin in September.
-If you are interested in joining the Board, please contact Chair, Patti Iwasaki or Vice Chair, Olive Hinnant at info@foodjusticenwaurora.org.
+Annual recruitment for new FJNWA Board members occurs in early fall.
+If you are interested in joining the Board, please contact us at info@foodjusticenwaurora.org.

 Stay Connected to the Movement